trueos/trueos-docs/trueos-handbook/preinstall.rst

 a virtual machine.

-This section describes how to prepare VirtualBox for an installation of TrueOS® using an :file:`.iso` file as well as how to use the downloadable :file:`.vmdk`, :file:`.vdi`, and :file:`.ova` images with VirtualBox.
+This section describes how to prepare VirtualBox for an installation of TrueOS® using an :file:`.iso` file.

 .. index:: virtualization
 .. _Creating a Virtual Machine for an ISO File: